bwconrad/manga-semantic-search/README.md

 - `pip install -r requirements`

 ## Usage
-To start run `streamlit run app.py` which will open the application a browser new tab.
+To run locally run `streamlit run app.py` which will open the application a browser new tab.

 #### Data Preparation
 To re-reproduce the search embedding corpus, do the following: